Zulfen/ZulfBungee/README.md

 *The project is currently based around Minecraft 1.12.2 and Java 8 to ensure legacy support, but will be dropped soon.*

+Some portions of this plugin were referenced from another plugin ([Skungee by LimeGlass](https://github.com/Skungee/Skungee-2.0.0)), and code referenced will be credited accordingly.

 ## **Known Bugs:**

 * None right now.